2004 California State Assembly election

 The 2004 California State Assembly elections were held on November 2, 2004.
-California's State Assembly in its entirety comes up for election in even numbered years.
-Each seat has a two-year term and members are limited to three 2-year terms (six years).
+California's State Assembly in its entirety comes up for election in even-numbered years.
+Each seat has a two-year term, and members are limited to three two-year terms (six years).
 All 80 biennially elected seats in the Assembly were up for election this year.

-It was expected that the Democrats would retain control of the Assembly, which they did.
-While some seats were close races, no opposing party challenges to incumbents were successful on either side and thus, there were no changes to the party balance.
+While some seats were close races, no opposing party challenges to incumbents were successful on either side, and thus, there were no changes to the party balance.